 The biggest problem with this is that it only occurs when you switch on the furnace.
 So what do you need to do?
 You can terminate all power supply to your home before resetting the circuit breaker.
 Remember that after turning it back on, allow enough time for the system to cool down before using it again.

 The limit switch is not working

 You can disconnect the gas systems from the burners and the igniters and thoroughly clean them off.
-If you do that and there is a problem still you might want to change them for good or call in a technician to help you fix the problem.
+If you do that and there is a problem still, you might want to change them for good or call in a technician to help you fix the problem.

 A dirty flame sensor

 A flame sensor is a device that helps detect a flame.
 If it does not detect a flame, it automatically shuts off the system to stop the gas from flowing.
-If the detectors are dirty, they might not detect any flames and as a result, they might end up causing the furnace not to start.
+If the detectors are dirty, they might not sense any fire, and as a result, they might end up causing the furnace not to start.
 What you need to do is replace it or carefully clean it.